RebeccaCrecelius/100-days-of-code/log.md

 **To Do**: Continue adding media queries.
 Create a logo and brand materials for Twemary.
 Still need to gather assets and place them within the folder.
 Fix spacing for widths around 891 px.
 (Not sure what I meant by this last to do item.)
 Refine accessibility.
 Fix the responsiveness.

+### Day 37: March 18, 2024

+**Today's Progress**: Reviewed previous version of code.
+Removed fixed-width and clearfix to resolve the issue with the navigation bar.
+Modified media queries so the cta was more visually appealing when being resized to a smaller width.

+**Thoughts**: I am having a tough time aligning the buttons as I would like them to be.

+**To Do**: Continue adding media queries.
+Create a logo and brand materials for Twemary.
+Still need to gather assets and place them within the folder.
+Fix spacing for widths around 891px.
+(Not sure what I meant by this last to do item.)
+Refine accessibility.
+Fix responsiveness for CTA.
+Currently, the CTA does not fill up the screen when it is resized to sizes with a width below 340px.